-The Authority's recommended prices to apply to the Lower Mary WSS for 2012-17 are outlined in Table 6.5 together with actual prices since 2006-07.
+The Authority's draft and final recommended prices to apply to the Lower Mary WSS for 2012-17 are outlined below together with actual prices since 2006-07.
 In calculating the recommended prices, a ten-year average irrigation water use has been adopted (see Volume 1).